AustinGil/bedrocss/README.md

 Every element will have `box-sizing: border-box;` by default, inheriting the `system-ui` font, and have no margin or padding.
 Images get a max width of 100%.

+### Easy to Customize

+The library is made up of a few components (see below) that you can easily opt out of.
+It defines CSS rules with tag and attribute selectors to maintain the lowest CSS specificity.
+This makes it easy be overwrite without having to write more specific rules, use `!important`, or anything complex.

 ### Typography

 Headings have a fluid font size that adjusts to screen sizes.
 Helper classes (`h1, h2, h3, h4, h5, h6`) let you use the right semantic tag while styling like a different heading.
 Every element has a more comforable `line-height`.